immutables/immutables.github.io/immutable.md

 moreover, `java.util.Set` and `java.util.Map` with `enum` keys are backed by efficient `EnumSet` and `EnumMap` implementations.

+<a name="natural-reverse"></a>
-In addition, ordered maps and sets are supported for natural and reverse natural ordering using `@Value.NaturalOrder` and `@Value.ReverseOrder` annotations correspondingly.
+Ordered maps and sets are recognized for natural and reverse natural ordering using `@Value.NaturalOrder` and `@Value.ReverseOrder` annotations correspondingly.

 + `java.util.SortedSet<T>`